 Obviously, we don’t want to hear negative feedback about the products we worked so hard to deliver.
 But customer feedback is essential, not just for marketers, but for everyone from R&D all the way to top management.

-Not collecting feedback is unforgivable, I won’t even deal with those laggards who don’t bother with it.
-The real problem is with companies who collect feedback and don’t do anything meaningful with it.
+Not collecting feedback is unforgivable, but the real problem is with companies who collect feedback and don’t do anything meaningful with it.

 Why companies don’t listen to feedback